phantasma-io-archive/TOMB/README.md

 ## Deploy contract script

-This example showcases a script that deploys a contract.
+This example showcases a script that deploys a token contract.

 ```c#
 script deploy {